-MOBILITY - There is wheelchair access into the house and around the terrace and up to the beach, but internal doorways may not accommodate wheelchairs and only stairs take you to the first floor living area.
+MOBILITY - There is wheelchair access into the house, but internal doorways may not accommodate wheelchairs and only stairs take you to the first floor living area.

-CHILDREN are welcome, but there is no equipment for babies or toddlers, and no safety considerations for such young years such as socket covers and drawer restraints.
+CHILDREN are welcome, but there is no equipment for babies or toddlers, and no safety considerations for such young years, such as socket covers or drawer restraints.
 The many paintings, artifacts and quality furnishings mean that young children cannot be left unsupervised.

 SINGLE SEX PARTIES - Not suitable for hen or stag holidays.

 DAMAGE DEPOSIT - A £500 damage deposit will be requested.